apache/flink/docs/dev/table/tableApi.md

       <td>
         <strong>Aggregate</strong><br>
         <span class="label label-primary">Batch</span> <span class="label label-primary">Streaming</span>
+        <span class="label label-info">Result Updating</span>
       </td>
       <td>
         <p>Performs an aggregate operation with an aggregate function.
-You have to close the "aggregate" with a select statement.
+You have to close the "aggregate" with a select statement and the select statement does not support aggregate functions.
 The output of aggregate will be flattened if the output type is a composite type.</p>
 {% highlight java %}
 public class MyMinMaxAcc {
     public int min = 0;